-Abdominal Imaging Fellowship Recently Expanded, Accepting Applications for July 2017
+Abdominal Imaging Fellowship Recently Expanded to 4 Positions, Accepting Applications for July 2018

 Facilities at the University of Utah

 Facilities include the radiology departments at the University Hospital, a 400-bed tertiary care center with level I trauma certification; the Huntsman Cancer Institute; the VA medical center; and several outpatient imaging centers.
 These institutions are the primary teaching hospitals for the University Of Utah School Of Medicine.
-The facilities are equipped with 6 CT and 10 clinical MRI scanners, providing state-of-the-art imaging including intra-operative MRI.
+The facilities are equipped with 7 CT and 13 MRI scanners, providing state-of-the-art imaging including intra-operative MRI.

 Call Responsibilities, In-house Moonlighting and Benefits

 Routine clinical responsibilities are on weekdays.
-The body fellows are in the general radiology weekend call pool along with the general radiology faculty members and other non-ACGME fellows, all of whom share call equally.
-Interventional and Neuroradiology are separate.
+In addition, abdominal fellows will rotate taking call with an abdominal imaging faculty member one day on the weekend.
 Our fellows have the option of participating in the faculty pool for reimbursed evening attending coverage for general radiology studies (6-10 p.m.).
 Participating fellows will receive the same additional compensation that our participating attendings receive at an hourly rate competitive with community moonlighting opportunities.

 Salary, conference and vacation time, and fringe benefits are competitive with other fellowship programs.
 More detailed information is available when you apply for the fellowship.